 “By purchasing the insurance on a child, the future costs can be significantly lower in some circumstances,” said Lynch, who co-authored the book Fundamentals of Insurance Planning.
 “Assuming the policy premiums are paid up, the policyowner would not be required to undertake a medical examination at any time in the future to maintain the insurance.
 Young adults whose parents did not buy the insurance for them as children would be required to qualify for coverage by submitting to medical underwriting.”

 Another reason why the insurance may make sense for some parents is the nest egg it builds for their children.

 Permanent life insurance policies build cash value over time.
 This makes such policies more expensive than term life insurance policies, which simply provide a death benefit.
 But those insured under a permanent policy can borrow from the cash value for any reason without qualification.
 And while there is interest charged on the loan, there is no requirement to pay it back.

 Of course, there are consequences to taking a cash value loan.
 Interest on the loan builds until it gets repaid (or the insured dies).
 This reduces the death benefit and cash value and increases the chance that the policy would lapse, triggering a possible taxable event on the earnings.
-(Related: Life Insurance Calculator)
+(Related: The dangers of lapses)